VectorSpaceHQ/vsadmin/README.md

 1. From your personal account, run `ssh-copy-id vectorspace@examplehostname` for every computer in the space if not done already
 1. `cd vsadmin/scripts/`
 1. `./host.sh`
+1. When Ansible asks for "BECOME password", enter administrator password

 # Add new machine
 From a host machine with Ansible installed,